pmerrill/PebbleMVC/README.md

 A lightweight object oriented PHP MVC.
 The core code is based on the MVC created in [Brad Traversy's Udemy course](https://www.udemy.com/course/object-oriented-php-mvc/).
 I highly recommend enrolling if you are new to PHP OOP, or want to get a better understanding how the core components of this repository were put together.
 <br/>

 **fyi**, I'm tinkering with this.
-It's a work-in-progress and I plan to build it out a little more.
+It's a work-in-progress and I plan to build it out a little more over time.
 <br/>

 Feel free to get in touch with me [@PeteMerrill](twitter.com/petemerrill) on Twitter if you want to talk about this project a little more.
 <br/>

+## Getting started:
 If you're going to use this be sure to enter the correct path to your project in the **.htaccess** file (`RewriteBase`) in the **public** directory.
 <br/>